iann0036/tf-cfn-provider/docs/providers/azurerm/MssqlElasticpool.md

 `Tags` - (Optional) A mapping of tags to assign to the resource.

-### PerDatabaseSettings Properties

-`MinCapacity` - (Required) The minimum capacity all databases are guaranteed.

-`MaxCapacity` - (Required) The maximum capacity any one database can consume.

 ### Sku Properties

 `Name` - (Required) Specifies the SKU Name for this Elasticpool.
 The name of the SKU, will be either `vCore` based `Tier` + `Family` pattern (e.g. GP_Gen4, BC_Gen5) or the `DTU` based `BasicPool`, `StandardPool`, or `PremiumPool` pattern.